 GDPR compliance is going to be a journey for all organisations.
 It’s also a great opportunity to show your customers how much you care about keeping their information safe and secure.

-Ignoring the new regulations isn’t going to be an option.
-The ICO have every intention of policing compliance and are ready, willing and able to impose penalties.
-Beyond this, they will have the power to audit organisations and impose rectification orders on defaulters.
+Ignoring the GDPR isn’t going to be an option.
+The ICO have the power to police compliance and are ready, willing and able to impose penalties.
+Beyond this, they have the power to audit organisations and impose rectification orders on defaulters.
 It is likely that fines of the size of the headline figure of €20million will be reserved for the worst offender who fails to remedy their practices even where there has been prior ICO intervention.
 However it doesn’t necessarily follow that organisations will not receive fines for failing to comply with Subject Access Requests, or leaving unencrypted laptops or mobile phones on the train.

 - Carry out a detailed information audit to establish the nature of the data held, the format it takes, whether it’s still relevant or if it should be deleted, whether it is secure and who else has access to it.